What you need to know

 Upcoming service adjustments

 Rider reminder, late night service is still suspended until further notice.
-Peoria on the Go (POGO) and Old Town Trolley in Scottsdale are also suspended due to COVID-19.
+Old Town Trolley in Scottsdale is suspended due to COVID-19.

 Please check our Rider Alert page for any additional current adjustments to service.